MichalOstrowskiSolbeg/Task4/README.md

 - CRUD on BookCategory table
 - See all books
 - Reorder BookCategory items position by up and down arrows
+- Change IsRead value using switch button

 ## Documentation

-Project contains of 3 layers (Repository, Service, UI).
+Project contains of 4 layers (Repository, Service, Api, UI).
 Each layer is a different project.
 Project uses EF to connect to MsSql database.
-DBModels were created by scaffolding DbContext.
+Models were created by scaffolding DbContext.
 Validation was made with FluentValidation library which could help me separate request objects from validation.
+I'm using AutoMapper to map DTOs

 ## How to run

 - type 'cd ui' in Powershell terminal
-- type 'npm start' to run React application
+- type 'npm start' to run React.js application
 - run ASP .Net application

 ![first step](https://github.com/MichalOstrowskiSolbeg/Task4/blob/main/screenshot1.png?raw=true)